Mastodon Does a Dead Person's Vote Count? ~ Pallimed

 • In many areas, those under guardianship may not vote.
 Please check your local laws to clarify.

 If you have more questions, I will try to answer them the best I can, please post them in the comments.
-Many links below are outdated from the 2008 post, so if you can find any information for your state, share below with links and we will update it.
+Many links below are outdated from the 2008 post The links were updated November 4th, 2024, so if you can find any information for your state, share below with links and we will update it.
+The primary source is the National Conference of State Legislatures.

 Montana